smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 Login failed for user 'rif40'.
 ```

+  In the Window "applications" event log:
 ```
 Login failed for user 'rif40'.
 Reason: An attempt to login using SQL authentication failed.
 Server is configured for Windows authentication only.
 [CLIENT: <local machine>]
 ```

   The node also show how to enable the sa (system adminstrator) account.
 As with all relational database adminstration accounts as strong (12+ chacracter) password is recommended to defeat
   attacks by dictionary or all possible passwords.

   This is what a successful login looks like: sqlcmd -U rif40 -P rif40

 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts>sqlcmd -U rif40 -P rif40